 ‘Go ahead.
 But you seem a little lost… Let me help you…’ Blake kisses him and he responds hungrily, forgetting all about Peaches…

 Rowan rolls off Blake with a contended sigh.
 He closes his eyes for a moment to make the stars stop spinning, then he turns towards her with a grin.

 ‘That was incredible!
 I think I-’ The smile vanishes from his face and he reaches behind her head.
 ‘What the-?’

 He pulls at the plant and sniffs it… Wonderpetal!?!

 Rowan throws the flower into the air and jumps to his feet, pulling Blake up with him.
 He swings round and round with Blake in his arms.

 ‘You’re my good luck charm!’

-She doesn’t understand, but his merriment is contagious so she laughs nevertheless…
+She doesn’t understand what he’s talking about but his merriment is contagious so she laughs nevertheless…

-Good luck charm?
-I’m his good luck charm!
-Peaches holds up the flower and if she could smile she probably would have…
+‘What do you mean good luck charm?
+I’m your good luck charm!’
+Peaches holds up the flower sniffing it, and if she could smile, she probably would have…

 Part II – End of Chapter 12